poanchen/poanchen.github.io/README.md

 according to https://github.com/holman/left/issues/34

 ## List of post topic that I have written for my blog
+- What to do when git branch has diverged?
 - How to make an automatic Wi-Fi plant watering system that is connected to Azure IoT Central?
 - How to make use of the Google Analytics to show page views on a post?
 - How to update package-lock.json file in order to honour the ^ and ~ symbol?